mosip/biosdk-testing-kit/BiometricSDKTest/README.md

 ```
 **_Note:_**
 * If the vendorSDK.jar is located in a different location, then the complete path of the jar should be provided.
 * BiometricSDKTest creates only one instance of the provided Biometric provider classes, if the class name is same for two or more biometric modalities.
-For example - for executing fingerprint, iris, face, composite biometric modalities, if the provided class's name is "com.demo.BiometricProvider", then instead of creating new instance of the provider class for each biometric type, only one instance will be created and the same will be used to test all the modalities.
+For example - for executing fingerprint, iris, face, if the provided class's name is "com.demo.BiometricProvider", then instead of creating new instance of the provider class for each biometric type, only one instance will be created and the same will be used to test all the modalities.

 ## Test Results
 Test results would be available in `test-results/result_{timestamp}.html`, which should be generated alongside the BiometricSDKTest.jar from the start of the application execution.